 Note: some sprouting instructions direct you to place the draining jars in total darkness, e.g., in a cupboard, to encourage sprouting.
 Other seed-sprouting sources say it’s unnecessary and are against placing the jars in enclosed spaces due to lack of air flow; their reasoning is that lack of air flow increases potential for mold growth.
 I found that leaving the jar on the kitchen counter, away from a window, works fine.

-On the morning of Day 2, rinse and drain.
+On the morning (24 hours) and evening (36 hours) of Day 1, rinse and drain.

-After rinsing the sprouted seeds, transfer them to the shallower 8-oz mason jar, spreading the seeds out on the bottom.
+After rinsing the sprouted seeds, transfer them to the shallower 8-oz mason jar, spreading the seeds out on the bottom using a spoon or chopstick.

 The reason I sprouted the seeds using the 16-oz jar is because the 8-oz jar is too small and squat to allow for rinsing and draining.
 I prefer the 8-oz size as the final container because its shape and size prevent it from being tipped over when my kitten is munching on the grass.
 It also allows for improved air flow so mold is less likely to develop.